giyu51/giyu51/README.md

 - :computer: **Deep Learning**: I have a strong foundation in Deep Learning, where I leverage TensorFlow to design and train sophisticated neural networks, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and more.

+- 💡 **Electronics**: I have a great interest in electronics, and I enjoy tinkering with hardware components to create innovative projects.

+- :electron: **Arduino and Raspberry Pi**: I am proficient in working with Arduino and Raspberry Pi, using them as platforms to develop interactive and smart applications.

 - 🥝 **Kivy**: As an experienced developer in the Kivy framework, I also create interactive and cross-platform applications with rich user interfaces.

 ## Other Skills ⚙️